 In Top Tips this time we turn our attention to growing the Know Your Place map in a different way – by adding to the Community Layer.
-Putting your information on the Map With six counties now mapped onto Know Your Place – and extra map layers being added soon – its time we […]
+Putting your information on the Map With seven counties now mapped onto Know Your Place – and extra map layers being added soon – its time we […]

 Are you interested in a certain type of structure?
 Or a particular period in history?
 Are you researching a notable individual or organisation?
 You can see if these people, places or things appear on the Know Your Place map.